madjava/martian-robots/README.md

     ```bash
     npm i
     ```
-    It is assumed that [Node](https://nodejs.org/en/download/) has be installed on your machine
+    It is assumed that [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com) has be installed on your machine
 3. To start the service run the command:

     ```bash
     npm start
     ```
     Service should start on the default port which is set to `3000`.
-If you prefare to use another port then spwecify your desired port like so:
+If you prefare to use another port then specify your desired port like so:

     ```bash
     PORT=<your port> npm start